crate/cratedb-guide/docs/install/container/kubernetes/kubernetes.rst

 Configuration
 =============

-This section provides four Kubernetes `configuration`_ snippets that can be used to create a three-node CrateDB cluster.
+A range of Kubernetes `configuration`_ snippets that can be used to create a three-node CrateDB cluster.